18 Amazing THings to do in Bulgaria

 This is Sofia’s oldest and most famous park and is perfect for an afternoon stroll.

-The park is divided into three sections and each was designed by a different gardener.
-If you’re in need of an escape from the hustle and bustle of the city, or you just fancy some fresh air and tranquillity, this park is the ideal escape.
+Borisova Gradina is divided into three sections and each was designed by a different gardener.
+If you’re craving an escape from the hustle and bustle of the city, or you just fancy some fresh air and tranquillity, this is the ideal escape.

-There are miles of tree-lined pathways intertwined around the park and its features including; interesting sculptures, the Soviet Monument, the Summer Swimming Bath, the University Observatory, the Ariana Lake and many more.
+Miles of tree-lined pathways intertwine around the park and its features including; interesting sculptures, the Soviet Monument, the Summer Swimming Bath, the University Observatory, the Ariana Lake and many more.

-Turns out, it’s delicious, fresh and hearty!
-Bulgarian cuisine shares the same characteristics with other Balkan cuisines – namely Turkish, Greek and Serbian.
+Bulgarian food is delicious, fresh and hearty!
+It shares the same characteristics with other Balkan cuisines – namely Turkish, Greek and Serbian.

-Meat tends to be the main staple, with pork and chicken being the most popular, accompanied with fresh, good quality vegetables and contains a variety of mild spices.
+Meat tends to be the main staple.
+Pork and chicken are the most popular, accompanied with fresh, high-quality vegetables containing a variety of mild spices.

 Although meat tends to be the main staple, you can get by pretty easily if you’re a vegetarian, especially in the larger cities.
-Cheese is put on everything, however, so vegan may be a bit trickier if you’re in more remote areas.
+Cheese is put on almost everything, however, so vegan may be in more remote areas.

-Our favourite dish was melted cheese and cornflakes with jam!
-It may sound a bit funky and we were sceptical but somehow it works and it’s delicious!
+Our favourite dish was melted cheese and cornflakes with jam.
+It may sound a bit funky and we were sceptical but somehow it works and it’s absolutely delicious!

 Shopska salads are popular before meals.
 This is a refreshing mix of tomatoes, cucumber, peppers, onion and sirene cheese.
 For the ultimate Bulgarian experience, enjoy your salad with a shot of rakia!
 Interestingly, the salad’s most prominent colours match the colours of the flag…coincidence??